Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 ### Fonts
 Google fonts where used for the fonts of the website.
 'Sacramento' was chosen for the body's font because it gives a feeling a hand writing which is, I presumed, attractive for people looking for manual activities.
-'Josefin Slab' was chosen for the titles because it was a apopular pairing suggested in google font website and I found the combinaison of these 2 fonts pleasant.
+'Josefin Slab' was chosen for the titles because it was a popular pairing suggested in google font website and I found the combinaison of these 2 fonts pleasant.
 Moreover, this combinaison gives in my opinion, a clean look with an artistic touch.

 ### Pictures
 Pictures were resized using: https://spark.adobe.com/tools/image-resize/